RyanFilho/bike-rent-api/README.md

 3. **Bikes**: These are the system's products that can be rented based on their availability.

+4. **Rent**: These are the records of bike rents made by the users.

 This is a TypeScript application that:

 - exposes the following Endpoints